Cisco Aguilar

 Francisco V. Aguilar (born 1976/1977) is an American lawyer and politician currently serving as the secretary of state of Nevada since 2023.
 A member of the Democratic Party, he was elected in 2022, defeating Republican Jim Marchant.

 Born and raised in Arizona, Aguilar received both his undergraduate and graduate degrees from the University of Arizona.
 After moving to Nevada in 2004, Aguilar worked for Nevada Senator Harry Reid, and went on to serve in both private and public roles in law, business, and education until he was elected to state-wide office in 2022.

 Early life and education

 Aguilar was born in Tucson, Arizona in to a family of Mexican descent.
 He is named after his grandfather, Frank Verdugo, a union leader and negotiator at a mine in Hayden, Arizona.
+He and Adrian Fontes, neighboring secretary of state of Arizona, are distant cousins.
 Growing up, he participated in several sports, including football, wrestling, and track.

 After graduating from University High School in Tucson, he went on to graduate from the University of Arizona with a bachelor's degree in finance and accounting in 2000, and a joint Juris Doctor and Master of Business Administration in 2004.